Note

 # njit optimization of non-vectorized model

-func, args = net.get_run_func(func_name="li_eval", file_name="li_vec_numba", step_size=1e-3, in_place=False,
+func, args, _, _ = net.get_run_func(func_name="li_eval", file_name="li_vec_numba", step_size=1e-3, in_place=False,

 vectorize=True, decorator=njit)